The Alliance for Appalachia is composed of 15 member groups. To learn more about these organizations, explore their sites below.

-Appalachian Voices is an award-winning, environmental non-profit committed to protecting the land, air and water of the central and southern Appalachian region, focusing on reducing coal’s impact on the region and advancing our vision for a cleaner energy future.
-Email Appalachian Voices at email@example.com or call the office at (828) 262-1500.
+Appalachian Voices is an environmental non-profit committed to protecting the land, air and water of the central and southern Appalachian region, focusing on reducing coal’s impact on the region and advancing our vision for a cleaner energy future.
+Based in North Carolina, Appalachian Voices works throughout the Appalachian Region.
+Email Appalachian Voices at email@example.com or call the office at 828-262-1500.

 Heartwood is a regional network that protects forests and supports community activism in the eastern United States through education, advocacy, and citizen empowerment.
 Email the Heartwood Alliance at email@example.com.